frjanibo/Stream/README.md

 FAQ
 ---
+#### How do I install Stream?
+Simply download the latest version [here,](http://xbmc-repo.brysonreece.com/plugin.video.stream/plugin.video.stream-latest.zip) navigate to your XBMC settings/Addons, choose 'Install from zip', navigate to where you downloaded Stream, select it, and enjoy!

 #### Does it work with all torrents?
 It works with most.
 Occasionally, some torrents are known not to work.

-#### The plugin doesn't work at all, what can I do?mg.jpg "Optional title")
+#### The plugin doesn't work at all, what can I do?
 First of all, we need to make sure it's not the torrent's fault.
 Test this by initiating another download.
-Try that, if it does't work, send me your xbmc.log.
+If it does't work, send me your xbmc.log.

 #### Can I seek in a video?
 Yes, although now if you try to seek to a part you haven't downloaded yet, XBMC will wait for that part to be available.

 #### Can it stream HD?
 Of course!
-720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent seeding the torrent.
+720p and 1080p work fine, provided you have enough bandwidth, and there are enough people seeding the torrent.

 #### Isn't sequential download on bittorrent is bad?
 Generally, yes.
 However, Stream respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
 Also, Stream tries to make it up by seeding while you watch the movie.